OfficeDev/outlook-dev-docs/docs/add-ins/troubleshoot-outlook-add-in-activation.md

         ?Session.ExchangeMailboxServerVersion
        ```

-       - If there are multiple Exchange accounts in the same user profile (`emailAddress` represents a string that contains the user's primary STMP address):
+       - If there are multiple Exchange accounts in the same user profile (`emailAddress` represents a string that contains the user's primary SMTP address):

        ```vb
         ?Session.Accounts.Item(emailAddress).ExchangeMailboxServerVersion